 I have one client in Australia who is faced with every one of these restrictions and more, and the restrictions are very tight!
 Many others brewers scattered around the US are faced with many of the above.

 What to do about restrictions like this?
 Hope you don’t get any of them for starters, contact me next.
-This isn’t the type of issue you want to be surprised by, what type of restrictions you face would hopefully be determined early in the discovery phase of site selection.
+Wastewater restrictions are not the type of issue you want to be surprised by.
+What type of restrictions you face would hopefully be determined early in the discovery phase of site selection.
 It should even be part of your business model and a big factor in where your brewery is located.

 Start with negotiation; some limits are logical, others are not.
 Are other local businesses faced with these restrictions?
 If so, what are they doing about them?
 If not, is the brewery being singled out?
 I often hear stories from cities that the wastewater treatment plant operators can often smell beer at the headworks.
 This is obviously not a good sign if you are a brewer in that town, but if they are singling your brewery out it’s because of instances like this.

 pH limits are very common.
 However sometimes they’re enforced, other times not.
 Sometimes they’re fairly loose, other times very strict. pH adjustment systems do exist, they can be automated or manual.
 Brewery Wastewater Design regularly designs pH adjustment systems for breweries of all sizes.
 For the most part, your wastewater has to be in compliance with whatever limits you have 24/7.
 But if your wastewater is out of compliance, what happens?
 Nothing?
 Fines?
 No building permit?
 The city is pouring concrete down your sewer?
 Your company name mentioned as out of compliance in the newspaper?
 It’s good to know this, then you can justify the expense- or not- or installing a pH adjustment system.